lbenz730/ncaahoopR/README.md

 devtools::install_github("lbenz730/ncaahoopR")
 ```

+If you encounter installation issues, the following tips have helped a few users succesfull install the package.

-__NOTE:__ Recently, some users have encountered issues with certain dependencies failing to install properly.
-If asked the option to compile any packages from source rather than installing existing binaries, choose `'No'`.
+* If asked the option to compile any packages from source rather than installing existing binaries, choose `'No'`.
+* Windows users with trouble installing the package should try running the following command before reinstalling the package: `Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS = "true")`
+* Windows users with touble installing the `devtools` should try installing the `backports` package first via `install.packages("backports")`.

 ## Functions
 Several functions use ESPN game_ids.
 You can find the game_id in the URL for the game summary,